Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Introduction and statement of results

 Such a surface M is totally real at $a\in M$ if and only if $\dfrac{\bdy f}{\bdy \ba{z}}(a)\neq 0$.
 Wermer \cite{Wermer1} showed that a real surface $M$ in $\cplx^2$ is locally polynomially convex at each of its totally-real points, which was, then generalized to higher dimensions in \cite{HW}.
 Let $0\in M$ be an isolated CR singularity of the surface $M$.
 Locally, near the origin, $M$ is of the form

 where $p_k(z,\ba{z})$ is a homogeneous nonholomorphic polynomial of degree $k$, $k\geq 2$.
 We say that such a surface $M$ has a CR singularity of {\em order k}.
 Bishop \cite{EB} considered the case $k=2$, i,e., $p_2(z,\ba{z})= az^2+b\ba{z}^2+cz\ba{z}$.
-Under Morse theoretic nondegeneracy condition (equivalently $c\neq 0$), Bishop \cite{EB} showed that, by holomorphic change of variables, locally at the origin, $M$ can be taken to now-famous Bishop's normal form:
+Under Morse theoretic nondegeneracy condition (equivalently $c\neq 0$), Bishop \cite{EB} showed that, by biholomorphic change of variables, for sufficiently small $\dl>0$, $M\cap B(0;\dl)$ can be taken to now-famous Bishop's normal form: